rlivingsus/misc/books.md

 ### Roth, Veronica
 DIVERGENT: ~~1) Divergent, 2) Insurgent, 3) Allegiant~~ Four: Divergent Story Collection
+The End and Other Beginnings: Stories from the Future

 ### Rothfuss, Patrick
 KINGKILLER CHRONICLES: 0.5) The Lightning Tree, 1) The Name of the Wind, 2) The Wise Man's Fear, 2.5) The Slow Regard of Silent Things, 3) The Doors of Stone